Judge's 13th homer helps Yanks rally past Blue Jays 8-6 (May 03, 2017) | FOX Sports

 Judge’s 13th homer helps Yanks rally past Blue Jays 8-6 (May 03, 2017)

-NEW YORK (AP) Aaron Judge hit another long drive for his major league-leading 13th home run, singled to start the go-ahead rally and had the first three-hit game of his big league career, helping the New York Yankees rally from an early deficit to beat the Toronto Blue Jays 8-6 on Wednesday night.
+The 6-foot-7 rookie sensation hit another long drive for his major league-leading 13th home run , singled to start the go-ahead rally and had the first three-hit game of his big league career, helping the New York Yankees rally from a four-run deficit to beat the Toronto Blue Jays 8-6 on Wednesday night.

+”Judge has been out of this world,” Yankees third baseman Chase Headley said, with only a bit of hyperbole.

+Matt Holliday hit his 300th home run , a three-run shot in the first, and Brett Gardner helped spark his teammates by destroying a blue recycling bin in the dugout with four mighty cuts of his bat after he was called out on strikes by Bill Welke in the sixth.

-Selected the AL Rookie of the Month for April, Judge raised his average to .330 and has six homers in his last six games for the AL East leaders.
+Selected the AL Rookie of the Month for April, Judge raised his average to .330 and has six homers in his last six games.
 He also has hit the second-most home runs through 26 games in Yankees history, one behind Alex Rodriguez in 2007.

+New York is 11-0 when Judge homers.
+The right fielder, who turned 25 last week, tries to deflect attention toward his teammates.

+”The good thing about him is you can tell from his demeanor and his attitude that he wants to improve, he wants to be better and he handles himself the right way, not only on the field but off the field,” former Yankees captain Derek Jeter said in a video interview on the team’s website. ”So I’m a fan of his.”

+”It’s incredible, especially a guy I looked up to for years growing up, to hear him say that,” he said. ”It’s special.
+It’s humbling.”

-Judge sparked the seventh-inning burst with a one-out single against Biagini (0-1), who had struck out his first five batters.
-Judge took third on Chase Headley’s double and scored the tying run on Chris Carter’s broken-bat single to short left over a drawn-in infield.
+Judge sparked the seventh-inning burst with a one-out single on a 1-2 offspeed pitch from Biagini, who had struck out his first five batters.
+Judge took third on Headley’s double and scored the tying run on Chris Carter’s broken-bat single to short left over a drawn-in infield.

 Tyler Clippard, Dellin Betances (3-1) and Aroldis Chapman combined to retire Toronto’s last 11 batters, and Chapman got three outs to remain perfect in six save chances.

-Blue Jays starter Marcus Stroman left after three innings because of what appeared to be tightness in his right armpit.
+Blue Jays starter Marcus Stroman left after three innings because of tightness in his right armpit.
 He allowed five runs and six hits in his shortest start since the Chicago White Sox chased him after two outs on Aug.
 15, 2014.

-Last in the AL East at 9-19, Toronto already is missing starting pitchers Aaron Sanchez (split finger nail) and J.A.
-Happ (elbow soreness).

-Both teams were unhappy with the wide strike zone of plate umpire Bill Welke.
-Brett Gardner, Aaron Hicks and Holliday took called third strikes from Biagini in the sixth, and Yankees manager Joe Girardi was ejected for arguing a called strike to Starlin Castro leading off the seventh.
-After he was called out, Gardner took out his frustration by repeatedly slamming his bat against a blue recycling container in the Yankees dugout.
+Both teams were unhappy with Welke’s wide strike zone, Gardner, Aaron Hicks and Holliday took called third strikes from Biagini in the sixth, and Yankees manager Joe Girardi was ejected for arguing a called strike to Starlin Castro leading off the seventh.

-Girardi’s ejection was his 36th, including 33 as a manager.
-Thirty-one of them have come while managing New York.
+”There were four pitches that I felt weren’t strikes,” said Girardi, who thought Welke’s zone improved after his departure. ”I was more pleased with it.”

-Gardner walked on a close 3-2 pitch from Joe Smith in the seventh, and Hicks followed with a walk on a 3-1 offering that forced in a run and gave the Yankees an 8-6 lead.
+Gardner walked on a close 3-2 pitch from Joe Smith in the seventh, and Hicks followed with a walk on a 3-1 offering that forced in a run and gave the Yankees a two-run lead.

 STILL SEARCHING

-Rookie Kyle Higashioka took a called third strike from Biagini in the fifth, stranding the bases loaded.
-Higashioka was 0 for 3 with two strikeouts, dropping him to 0 for 18 in the big leagues, and he likely will be sent to the minors later this week when starting catcher Gary Sanchez comes off the disabled list.
+Rookie Kyle Higashioka took a called third strike from Biagini in the fifth, stranding the bases loaded, and went 0 for 3.
+He is hitless in 18 big league at-bats and likely will be sent to the minors later this week when starting catcher Gary Sanchez comes off the disabled list.

 TRAINER’S ROOM